citp/privacy-policy-historical/c/ca/car/careersidekick.com.md

 Any of the information we collect from you may be used in one of the following ways:

-To improve our website
-(we continually strive to improve our website offerings based on the information and feedback we receive from you)
+To improve our website- we continually strive to improve our website offerings based on the information and feedback we receive from you)

-To improve customer service
-(your information helps us to more effectively respond to your customer service requests and support needs)
+To improve customer service- your information helps us to more effectively respond to your customer service requests and support needs)

-To process transactions

-> Your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.
+To process transactions- your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested.

-To send periodic emails

-The email address you provide may be used to send you information, respond to inquiries, and/or other requests or questions.
+To send periodic emails- the email address you provide may be used to send you information, respond to inquiries, and/or other requests or questions.

-Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.
+Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email we send.

 **How do we protect your information?**

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.

-**Do we use cookies?**

-We do not use cookies.
+**Information collected automatically**

+Career Sidekick also automatically collects your IP address and referring website address, browser type, domain name and website access frequency.
+This information is intended to help improve your online experience on our site.
+Career Sidekick uses cookies to track usage patterns on the site and to control the display of content, as well as to offer other functionalities.
+You can turn off cookies, but that will affect your online experience.
+See below for more detail on cookies.

+**Cookies**

+Your web browser offers so-called “cookies” which, if you allow their use, store small amounts of data on your computer when you visit a website.
+Cookies do not contain any Personal Information about you and therefore cannot be used to identify you personally.
+However, cookies assist us in tracking which of our features you like best.
+Therefore, cookies enable us to customize our content according to your preferences.
+You have the ability to accept or decline cookies by modifying your browser settings.
+Our site is viewable even if you disable the cookie function in your browser.
+However, if you disable cookies, some advanced and customized features will not be available to you.

 **Do we disclose any information to outside parties?**